 Canyon WMN bikes

-In 2017,Canyon introduced some brand new women's frames, built around data based on thousands of female customers.
+In 2017,Canyon introduced brand new women's frames, built around data based on thousands of female customers.
 The research was applied to the Canyon Ultimate, and Canyon Endurace - and in these cases, the bikes have a female specific geometry.
-All other model families - such as the Aeroad and time trial varieties - are available with identical frames to the unisex version, but with female specific components such as narrow handlebars and women's saddles.
+All other model families - such as the Aeroad and time trial varieties - are available with identical frames to the unisex version, but with female specific components such as narrower handlebars and women's saddles.

 Canyon jargon buster:

 A browse through the Canyon bikes range will reveal some common naming patterns.
 Bikes bear a model family name (Aeroad/Ultimate/Endurace), a frame grade (AL/CF SL/CF SLX) and then a number (7.0, 8.0, 9.0) which denotes the level of componentry.
 To differentiate the electric bike models, Canyon use the word 'ON' after the family name.

 Here's what it means:

-- AL: Aluminum
+- AL: Aluminium